ying531/predictive-shift/README.md

     - `ManyLabs1/pre-process/`: scripts for pre-processing the raw datasets downloadable from the [OSF repository](https://osf.io/wx7ck/).
     - `ManyLabs1/explanatory/`: analysis for the explanatory role (Figure 3).
     - `ManyLabs1/predictive/`: scripts for computing distribution shift measures.
-    - `ManyLabs1/generalization/`: scripts for computing KL-based prediction intervals in Section 4/
+    - `ManyLabs1/generalization/`: scripts for computing KL-based prediction intervals in Section 4.
 - `Pipeline`: scripts for reproducing analysis and intermediate results (which may take a long time to compute) for easy reproduction for the Pipeline datasets, similar to above.
     - `Pipeline/pre-process/`: scripts for pre-processing the raw datasets downloadable from the [OSF repository](https://osf.io/wx7ck/) and the cleaned datasets for analysis.
     - `Pipeline/explanatory/`: analysis for the explanatory role (Figure 3).
     - `Pipeline/predictive/`: scripts for computing distribution shift measures.
     - `Pipeline/generalization/`: scripts for computing KL-based prediction intervals in Section 4.
-- `summary`: scripts for summarizing intermediate results, such as building prediction intervals, calibrating distribution shift ratios, constructing generalization intervals, all built upon results from the above two parts.
+- `summary`: scripts for analyses (such as building prediction intervals, calibrating distribution shift ratios, constructing generalization intervals) built upon results from the above two parts.
-- `plots_main.R`: script for reproducing plots in the main texts based on analysis in the `summary' folder.
+- `plots_main.R`: script for reproducing plots in the main texts based on the analyses.

 ## Usage